CAT 2019Slot 2QAQuestion & Solution

 Solution

-Hence, the difference between the cost prices of the tables for Bimal and Barun is equal to the original cost price $p$.
+The final calculated value is 1.
+Remarkably, the difference between what Bimal and Barun pay is exactly equal to the original cost price $$p$$ of each table.